mohsenpedramnia/resolve/docs/cheatsheet.md

 ### Maintain the Aggregate State

-Use aggregate projection to build the aggregate's state from previously emitted events.
+Use an aggregate projection to build the aggregate's state from previously emitted events.
 You can use this state in command handlers, for example to perform validation.

 ##### shopping-list.projection.js: